-- 2.4 Following consideration of the matter by the Norfolk Strategic Planning Member Forum, the South Norfolk's Full Council Meeting on 22 February 2022 resolved to adopt the Norfolk Green Infrastructure and Recreation and Avoidance and Mitigation (GI and RAMS) Strategy and begin collecting associated contributions from residential and other qualifying developments in line with the emerging policy of the Greater Norwich Local Plan (GNLP).
-The GNLP included the locally derived standards for the provision of Green Infrastructure. - 2.5 This resolution was subject to the GIRAMS being similarly adopted by the other Norfolk Local Planning Authorities and an immediate review of the GIRAMS mitigation programme.
+2.4 Following consideration of the matter by the Norfolk Strategic Planning Member Forum, the Broadland Full Council Meeting on 24 February 2022 resolved to adopt the Norfolk Green Infrastructure and Recreation and Avoidance and Mitigation (GI and RAMS) Strategy and begin collecting associated contributions from residential and other qualifying developments in line with the emerging policy of the Greater Norwich Local Plan (GNLP).
+The GNLP included the locally derived standards for the provision of Green Infrastructure.